|Advanced Software Architecture Workshop|

 |Software Architecture Design and Analysis|

 This two-day course provides in-depth coverage of the concepts needed to effectively design and analyze a software architecture.
 The essential considerations for defining any architecture are carefully examined and then illustrated through application of SEI methods.
-Through multiple exercises, participants study an application of these methods and get a chance to apply them to sample problems.
+Through multiple exercises, participants get a chance to apply these methods to sample problems.

 |Software Architecture: Principles & Practices - eLearning|